LearnWithTung/SurveyApplication/README.md

 4. open `SurveyiOSApplication.xcworkspace`

 ##  ⚠️
-* If you run tests from  `SurveyFramework` on iOS  you'll see two tests `test_load_returnsSavedToken` and `test_load_returnsLastSavedToken`  fails due to testing Keychain require a host application.
+* If you run tests from  `SurveyFramework` on iOS  you'll see two tests `test_load_returnsSavedToken` and `test_load_returnsLastSavedToken`  fails due to testing Keychain requires a host application.
 You can make it pass by:
-1. Create a dummy host application and run the tests on it.
+1. Create a host iOS application and run the tests on it. or
 2. Run the test on macOS.

 * I notice that your development endpoint doesn't work properly so please run the app with `Release` configuration